2006 MRAR Racer Newsletter #2 August 4, 2006 Sam Council, Course Designer

 Drop Zone MannersWe’re doing everything possible to avoid waiting times at the drop zones.
 Bepatient with your volunteers if you encounter a short wait.

+Drop VehiclesYour drop vehicle will travel on paved roads and graveled forest service roads.
 Choose a higher clearance vehicle for a margin of safety.
 Four-wheel drivevehicles are nice but not required.
 A two-wheel drive pickup truck would beperfect.

 Trailers are permitted, but will be a giant pain in the “bee-hind” on steep, curvyforest service roadways.
 For your mental health, avoid trailers.